acemod/ACE3/documentation/feature/windeflection.md

 ## Usage
 Wind Deflection can be disabled or modified via a Module in the 2D editor.

-### Wind Deflection
-- Toggles the Module on or off
+**Wind Deflection**: Toggles the Module on or off.

-### Vehicle Enabled
-- Toggles the module on or off for static and vehicle-mounted weapons
+**Vehicle Enabled**: Toggles the module on or off for static and vehicle-mounted weapons.

-### Simulation Interval
-- Defines the interval between every calculation step
+**Simulation Interval**: Defines the interval between every calculation step.

-### Simulation Radius
-- Defines the radius around the player (in meters) at which projectiles are wind deflected
+**Simulation Radius**: Defines the radius around the player (in meters) at which projectiles are wind deflected.

 ## Dependencies